-content Part One: World literature - 3 works: Students focus on books in translation, chosen from an extensive list of works originally written in a language other than English.
-Part Two: Texts for detailed study - 4 works: The IB provides a list from which these works are chosen Part Three: Group of works - 4 works: The IB groups the works of certain authors by genre, one genre being chosen for study by the school.
+Part One: World literature - 3 works:

+Students focus on books in translation, chosen from an extensive list of works originally written in a language other than English.

+Part Two: Texts for detailed study - 4 works:

+The IB provides a list from which these works are chosen

+Part Three: Group of works - 4 works:

+The IB groups the works of certain authors by genre, one genre being chosen for study by the school.
 One work in this group will be chosen from the world literature list.

-Part Four: School's free choice - 4 works: This component includes works from the prescribed list plus one from the list of world literature.
-Assessment Part One: Assessment will be through the external evaluation of two essays worth 20% of the final grade.
-Part Two and 5 oral components-an oral presentation on a student-chosen topic and a formal oral commentary on a selected passage-which will form 30% of the final grade.
-Part Three: Assessment will be by two written examinations assessed i uit i iiitet. externally and worth 50% of the final grade.
-Paper (exam) 1 is a commentary, and paper (exam) 2 is a comparative essay. commentary, and puper (chain) 2 is a comparative essay.
+Part Four: School's free choice - 4 works:

+This component includes works from the prescribed list plus one work from the list of world literature.

+Part One: Assessment will be through the external evaluation of two essays worth 20% of the final grade.

+Part Two and Four: There will be two internally assessed and externally moderated oral components-an oral presentation on a student-chosen topic and a formal oral commentary on a selected passage-which will form 30% of the final grade.

+Part Three: Assessment will be by two written examinations assessed externally and worth 50% of the final grade.
+Paper (exam) 1 is a commentary, and paper (exam) 2 is a comparative essay.